Many Canadians wonder whether it’s best to invest in real estate or stocks right now. The answer depends on your worldview and your appetite for risk.

 And, for those who prefer to take the wheel themselves, there are discount brokers available where you can build your own portfolio of stocks or ETFs.
 The best choice for ETFs these days is an asset allocation ETF – a single ETF that invests broadly in stocks and bonds from around the world and automatically rebalances daily for the extremely low cost of 0.25%.

 For self-directed investing, we like to keep our costs low and so we recommend Questrade as our top discount broker which offers free ETF purchases.
 A bonus: Young and Thrifty readers who open a Questrade account get $50 in free trades.

 We also like Wealthsimple Trade, a mobile-only trading platform that offers commission-free trading of stocks and ETFs.
-Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $10 cash bonus + $0 commission trades.
-All you have to do is deposit $100 and buy $100 worth of stock within the first 45 days.
+Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $50 cash bonus + $0 commission trades.
+All you have to do is deposit and trade at least $250.
+Sign-up today to take advantage of this exclusive offer.

 When Buying a House Is a Bad Investment

 Now for a sobering reality check.
 Remember when your parents or grandparents told you that buying a house was the best investment they ever made?
 The data says that’s probably wrong.
 Time, leverage, and inflation make housing seem like a great investment.